-Gelatin, a clear, tasteless protein, thickens and solidifies liquid and semi-liquid foods, such as soups, marshmallows, and old-fashioned aspic molds.
+Gelatin is a clear, tasteless protein that thickens and solidifies liquid and semi-liquid foods, such as soups, marshmallows, and old-fashioned aspic molds.
 Commonly associated with Jell-O brand products, gelatin comes from animal collagen.
 It's also used in personal care products, cosmetics, drug capsules, and photography.

 - Origin: Animal collagen from bones, connective tissue, and skin

 Gelatin comes from the collagen found in the bones, connective tissue, and skin of pigs, cattle, and other animals.
 Collagen may also be derived from fish bones.
 Boiling the bones extracts the protein, which "sets up," or partially solidifies, as it cools.
 This is what produces the gelatinous, fatty layer on top of a pot of homemade stock.
 Gelatin sold commercially for culinary purposes is purified before it's dried and packaged.